Hazardous Waste Manifest Information

 On October 5, 2012, U.S. EPA published regulations that significantly changed the manifest form and procedures.
 They mandated the national use of a new Uniform Hazardous Waste Electronic Manifest (e-Manifest) System that was implemented on June 30, 2018.

 Manifest Submission to DTSC or U.S. EPA

-The generator will send a legible copy to DTSC within 30 days of the shipment date to:
+The generator must send a legible copy to DTSC within 30 days of the date of delivery to:

 DTSC Generator Manifests

 The TSDF must submit a copy of all manifests to U.S. EPA within 30 days of the date of delivery, using one of the following options: